Ice Dams, assessing & removing the ice from the roof & rain gutter. Dovetail removes Ice Dams.

 Theoretically, if an ice dam forms and does not exceed the height of the ice barrier you shouldn’t have any roof leaks.
 Often the ice dam continues its expansion up the roof beyond the ice barrier and then leaks into the roof.

-Should you remove the ice dams or wait for mother nature to warm the air & do her magic?
-Here at Dovetail, before you decide to have us steam the ice dams from the roof or frozen rain gutters, we will ask a few questions.
+Here at Dovetail, before you decide to have us remove the ice dams from the roof or frozen rain gutters, we will ask a few questions.

-When was the roof installed, did the roofer install the ice and water barrier?
-Building codes have required ice & water shield for many years but sometimes it's been omitted.
+When was the roof installed, and did the roofer include the necessary ice and water barrier?

 Do you have any heat cable installed on the roof or in the rain gutters?
 Is it turned on & working?